blyator/Mpesa_int/README.md

 ## Usage

-1. Open the frontend application in your browser (`http://localhost:5173`).
+1. Run Docker Compose services.
-2. Enter the amount and the M-Pesa phone number (format: `2547...`).
+2. Open the application in your browser.
-3. Click "Pay".
+3. Enter the amount and the M-Pesa phone number (format: `2547...`).
-4. You should receive an STK Push prompt on your mobile device.
+4. Click "Pay".
-5. Enter your PIN to complete the transaction.
+5. Respond to the STK Push prompt on your mobile device
-6. The application handles the callback and updates the transaction status in the database.
+6. The application will update the transaction status.

 ## License